cmvandrevala/more-than-equations/content/Computer Science/Labs/Counting Cards.md

 Let's pretend that we have an array of elements - they might be integers, characters, or cards in a 52-card playing deck.
 On [this website](https://bost.ocks.org/mike/shuffle/), Mike Bostock describes three algorithms that can be used to shuffle an array of elements (which can represent cards in a deck) [@bostockFisherYatesShuffle2012].
 He claims that the first one is the worst performing algorithm, the second is a small improvement, and the third is the best performer.
 The third algorithm is known as the Fisher–Yates Algorithm.

+Note: technically, the current version of the Fisher-Yates algorithm that we are studying in this lab was an improvement of the original algorithm by Richard Durstenfeld and popularized by Donald E. Knuth [@durstenfeldAlgorithm235Random1964].
+But I guess the original name stuck.

 ## 🎯 Problem Statement

 Test and comment on Mike Bostock's claim.
 Do you agree or disagree with his evaluation when you implement the algorithms yourself?